UCSBCarpentry/2022-10-11-ucsb-spreadsheets/_episodes/01-format-data.md

 3. Don't combine multiple pieces of information in one cell.
 Sometimes it just seems like one thing, but think if that's the only way you'll want to be able to use or sort that data.
 4. Again, leave the raw data raw - don't edit it!
-Securely store a copy of it.
+Securely store a copy of it as read-only to avoid any undesired modifications to the original data.
 5. Export the cleaned data to a text-based format like CSV (comma-separated values) format.
-This ensures that anyone can re-use the data and open it in many software applications without required dependencies.
+This format is accepted by many software applications without required dependencies.

-For instance, we're going to be working with data from a study of agricultural practices among farmers in two countries in eastern sub-Saharan Africa (Mozambique and Tanzania).
+For this workshop, we're going to be working with data from a study of agricultural practices among farmers in two countries in eastern sub-Saharan Africa (Mozambique and Tanzania).
 Researchers conducted interviews with farmers in these countries to collect data on